datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
-But what if you want to access multiple sheets from your workbook?
-For instance, here we have roles and departments of different DataCamp employees on different tabs.
+So what if you want to work with multiple sheets from your Excel workbook?
+For instance, here we have roles and departments of different DataCamp employees located on different tabs of our workbook.

 ---